hiveot/hub/docs/design-overview.md

 Each Hub is linked to one or more information agents such as IoT devices and services.
 Each agent provides one or more 'Things' with IoT information.
 Agents connect to a Hub through a provisioning process (more on that below).
 The Hub handles the authentication and authorization of messages from and to the agents.

-The hearth of a Hub is the 'Digital Twin Runtime' which includes support for various transport protocols.
-It manages a store of Digital Twin of Things provided by connected devices.
+The hearth of a Hub is the 'Digital Twin Runtime' which contains Digital Twins of Things and supports interaction through various transport protocols.
 A Digital Twin is a digital replica of an actual Thing.
 It contains the Thing Description (TD) document and property, event and action state values of the Thing.
-Modifying a property on a Digital Twin will be passed on to the actual device.
-Changes to the state of the device will update the digital twin, which in turn updates subscribed consumers.
+Writing a property on a Digital Twin will be passed on to the actual device (exposed Thing).
+Changes to the state of the device will update the digital twin, which in turn notify consumers.
 Device agents and consumers can use any of the supported protocol bindings to connect to the Hub and publish or retrieve Thing information.

 ![](digitwin-overview.jpg)